Linear form: The dual basis and inner product

 where $\star$ is the Hodge star operator.

 Over a ring

 Modules over a ring are generalizations of vector spaces, which removes the restriction that coefficients belong to a field.
 Given a module M over a ring R, a linear form on M is a linear map from M to R, where the latter is considered as a module over itself.
 The space of linear forms is always denoted Hom_{k}(V, k), whether k is a field or not.
-It is an right module, if V is a left module.
+It is a right module if V is a left module.

 The existence of "enough" linear forms on a module is equivalent to projectivity.